Syncano/-syncano-gcm-example/README.md

 3. Configure your app
 ---------------------
 - Copy your google-services.json to your projects folder.
-If you used this code, you should override a file in app directoy.
+If you used this code, you should override a file in app directory.
 - Set your Syncano account key and instance name in `app/gradle.properties` file.

 4. Run your app